FireFather/sf-nnue-aio/readme.md

 for more info

 Use nnue-gui:

 https://github.com/FireFather/nnue-gui

 It's a basic GUI to keep track of settings, paths, UCI options, command line parameters, etc.

-It will also launch the various binaries needed for all 3 phases: gen training data, gen validation data, and learning (training).
+It will also launch and monitor the various binaries needed for all 3 phases: gen training data, gen validation data, and learning (training).